 2.1 DEFINITIONS

+Load Profile Group

+A high-level classification of a set of Customers who have similar characteristics, as determined by the Transmission and/or Distribution Service Provider (TDSP).
+The Load Profile Groups are: Business (BUS), Non-Metered (NM), and Residential (RES).
+Together, the Load Profile Group and the Load Profile Segment form the Load Profile Type.

+Business (BUS)

+A Load Profile Group designation for non-residential ESI IDs whose service is metered.
+This encompasses rate classes for business ESI IDs, in addition to other classes.

+Non-Metered (NM)

+A Load Profile Group designation for ESI IDs that are served within a rate class specifically for non-metered loads (e.g., street lights and traffic signals).
+Assignment of NM is not valid for any load that is metered.

+Residential (RES)

+A Load Profile Group designation for ESI IDs that are served within a residential rate class.

 Load Profile ID

-The Load Profile designation string that contains, the Load Profile Type Code, the Weather Zone Code, the Meter Data Type Code, the Weather Sensitivity Code, and the Time-Of-Use Schedule Code.
-An example of all Load Profile IDs are located in the Load Profiling Guide, Appendix D, Profile Decision Tree.
+The Load Profile designation string that contains, the Load Profile Type Code, the Weather Zone Code, the Meter Data Type Code, the Weather Sensitivity Code, and the Time-Of-Use Code.
+An example of all Load Profile IDs are located in Load Profiling Guide Section 20, Profile Decision Tree.

 Load Profile Segment

 A sub-classification of a Load Profile Group.
-High Winter Ratio (HWR) is an example.
+High Winter Ratio (HIWR) is an example.
 Together, the Load Profile Group and the Load Profile Segment form the Load Profile Type.

+FLAT Profile Segment

+A Profile Segment designation for any Non-Metered (NM) load that is not identified as lighting (e.g., traffic signals).

+LIGHT Profile Segment

+A Profile Segment designation for all Non-Metered (NM) lighting load (e.g., street lights).

 Load Profile Type

 A classification of a group of Customers having similar energy usage patterns and that are assigned the same Load Profile.

-Time Of Use Schedule (TOUS)

-A schedule identifying the Time Of Use period associated with each Settlement Interval.
-These schedules may include on-peak, off-peak, and shoulder periods.
+Load Profile Type is the concatenation of the Load Profile Group and Load Profile Segment.

 2.2 ACRONYMS AND ABBREVIATIONS

+BUS Business Load Profile Group

-HWR High Winter Ratio
+HIWR High Winter Ratio

-TOUS Time Of Use Schedule
+NM Non-Metered Load Profile Group

+RES Residential Load Profile Group

 11.4.2 Non-Interval Missing Consumption Data Estimation